Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-In order for us to grow and regenerate, our body and hair need a plentiful supply of nutrients.
-The state of our gut is super important in helping us digest our food and absorb the nutrients from foods we eat.
+In order for us to grow and regenerate, our body needs a plentiful supply of nutrients.
+The state of our gut is super important in helping us digest our food and absorb the nutrients from the foods we eat.

 Poor gut health can have big consequences for hair growth by reducing the absorption of vitamins and minerals in the body.

-All over our skin, we have bacteria, it’s covered in them.
-It helps regulate how our immune system responds to the bacteria and fungi on the surface.
+Probiotics help regulate how our immune system responds to the bacteria and fungi on the surface of our skin.

-A healthy immune system is able to quickly act to prevent any opportunistic infections from taking hold, thereby allowing the hair to grow properly, Probiotics have been proven to stimulate the immune system to fight off infections on the skin, and therefore, your scalp.
+A healthy immune system is able to quickly act to prevent any opportunistic infections from taking hold, thereby allowing the hair to grow well.

-Inflammation can be caused by many different things, whether it be infections, sun damage, autoimmune disease, chemical burns, and so on.
+Inflammation can be caused by many different things like infections, sun damage, autoimmune disease, chemical burns, and so on.

 When the inflammatory process is too strong or goes on for too long, this can cause hair loss.

-As we get older, our metabolism slows down, and this leads to slower hair growth which is brittle and breaks easily.
+As we get older our metabolism slows down, and this leads to slower hair growth which can be brittle and break easily.

 In a study published in the journal of obesity and weight loss therapy, researchers found that giving mice probiotics improved thyroid function and immunity.

-Increased thyroid function by taking probiotics will help improve your hair.
+Improved thyroid function from taking probiotics may help improve your hair!

 Probiotics have been shown to significantly affect our mood and help us handle stress a lot better.